prettysunflower/infra/infra/README.md

 The prettysunflower's infra is divided in two main clusters.

 - Cluster `sekibanki`: The main cluster, (self-)hosting most components of this infra
-- Cluster `seija`: The "this is important and I really everything to be up anytime" cluster, hosted by Hetzner in Falkenstein
+- Cluster `yuiman`: The "this is important and I really everything to be up anytime" cluster, hosted by Hetzner in Falkenstein

 ## Clusters

 ### Cluster sekibanki

-**Host:** Yuyuko<br>
+**Host:** Proxmox Bare Metal - yuyuko.prettysunflower.moe<br>
 **k8s storage:** NFS \
 **Talos VMs:** 3 - Gleba, Vulcanus, Fulgora (All are controlplane and workers)